justLV/onju-voice-maubot/README.md

 To simplify the installation, I've included a script that logs in using `matrix-nio[e2e]` to create the device ID, access token, etc.

-Run the following with the env:
+Run the following (with conda env activated):

 ```
 python initialize.py
 ```

-and add your Beeper username (without :beeper.com) and password when prompted.
+Add your Beeper username (without :beeper.com) and password when prompted.
 This then sets up the `maubot.yaml` for Maubot to use.

-As Maubot doesn't seem to have good ability to get the useful info from Beeper rooms that is needed for nice formatting, this script also fetches this info and adds it to a json dict that is referenced by the plugin.
+As Maubot doesn't seem to be able to retrieve the useful info from Beeper rooms for descriptive formatting, this script also fetches that info and adds it to a json dict that to be referenced by Maubot.

 This also means you'll need to re-run this script to index rooms from new senders from time to time.
 I'm sure there's a better way to do this in future, but this should be easy as it saves your access token so you don't need to login manually again.

-Then enter a `tmux` session if you want to detach, (reactivate the environment if needed), and run the following to launch the Maubot plugin:
+Enter a `tmux` session if you want to detach and leave it running, and run the following to launch the Maubot plugin:

 ```
 python -m maubot.standalone